 I have long believed that when instituted correctly and fairly, trade agreements open up new markets to U.S. goods, create opportunities for American companies and their employees, and lift the standard of living for people in the country with whom we are trading.
 If the United States is going to compete in the 21st century global economy, we cannot shy away from opportunities to guide and expand global trade.

-I have also worked to make sure our trade efforts are sound and do not promote bad policy.
-We also need to write laws the comply with international obligations.
+As a member of the Trade Subcommittee on the Ways and Means Committee, I will continue to ensure our trade efforts are sound and do not promote bad policy.
+We also need to write laws that comply with international obligations.
 For example, in a trade dispute brought by Brazil to the World Trade Organization, it was determined that the U.S. cotton subsidy program violated international trade rules.
 Instead of working to adjust this program immediately, the U.S. agreed to pay Brazil $147.3 million a year for technical assistance to the cotton program.
 This payout is only further distorting the market and obstructing future trade growth.
 We must resolve the U.S.-Brazil trade dispute by updating and reforming U.S. agricultural subsidies, particularly cotton, instead of making annual payments to Brazil.
 We cannot continue to take the easy way out by maintaining this payout and we absolutely cannot expect our trading partners to play be the rules if we are not willing to do the same.
 Instead, we must work to promote fiscally responsible policies that do not distort the marketplace.

 Free Trade Agreements

 The impact of the elimination of tariffs and related barriers is estimated to increase U.S. GDP by nearly $12 billion and U.S. goods exports by nearly $11 billion annually.
 For Wisconsin, this agreement is particularly beneficial for the machinery manufacturers, computer and electronic products and agriculture.
 In particular, Wisconsin’s dairy industry is the nation’s largest exporter and is the state’s largest agricultural industry.
-Here in western Wisconsin we have 5.6 million acres of farm land that produced $2.7 billion worth of products in 2007.
 Many of our agricultural products will benefit from this agreement by establishing duty-free tariff rate quotas for cheese, skim/whole milk powder, food whey, and butter as well as immediately eliminating feed whey tariffs.
 For more specific information on how the U.S.-Korea FTA impacts Wisconsin, please click here.
 To learn other key facts about the agreement, click here.